 Also, a variation of built-in Inventory On Hand reports with supplier information:

-Additionally, this report can be used as a step to optimizing the supplier chain: identify suppliers, identify best-selling/worst-selling products by supplier, and make decisions.
+Additionally, this report can be used to optimize the supplier chain: identify suppliers, identify best-selling/worst-selling products by supplier, and make decisions.

 An alternative to using metafields for assigning information to entities in Shopify, such as orders, customers, products, and variants, is to use tags.
 Shopify provides the ability to assign tags to these entities, making it a universal solution for categorizing information.